polterguy/phosphorusfive/core/p5.exp/README.md

   src:New value
 ```

-The above Hyperlisp would change the value of the node with the name of *[\*]*.
+The above Hyperlisp would change the value of the node with the name of "*".

 ### Changing every even child node

-Imagine you have some Hyperlisp where you wish for only the even values to be updated.
+Imagine you have some Hyperlisp, where you wish for only the even values to be updated.
 This could easily be
 accomplished using the "modulo iterator".
 Imagine the following Hyperlisp

 ```